-Richard Tutton supervises 5 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Richard Tutton supervises 4 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles